 You are a Bad Driver

-You love Tent Camping
+You Love Tent Camping

-You can find family-friendly hybrid camper and pop-ups.
+You can find family-friendly hybrid campers and pop-ups.
 Plus, with our link, you get $50 off your first rental at Outdoorsy.

 You Despise House or Car Maintenance

-If you have a hard time remembering to change your oil or hate dealing with plumbing problems in the house you will not like the maintenance on an RV
+If you have a hard time remembering to change your oil or hate dealing with plumbing problems in the house, you will not like the maintenance on an RV.

 Buying an RV Could Drain your Savings